-Knoxville moved to California after graduating from high school in order to become an actor, appearing in commercials and as an extra in films.
-Knoxville had an idea to test self-defense equipment on himself, and the idea was picked up by the Jeff Tremaine-helmed skateboarding magazine Big Brother, with filmed stunts included in Big Brother's Number Two video.
+His earliest acting jobs mainly consisted of commercials and appearances as an extra.
+Unable to land a major role and get his 'big break,' he began pitching his own ideas for articles to magazines, to create his own opportunities.
+His idea to test self-defense equipment on himself caught the eye of Jeff Tremaine-helmed skateboarding magazine Big Brother, and he was offered the opportunity to film stunts for them that appeared in Big Brother's "Number Two" video.
 Knoxville, Tremaine, Sean Cliver and Dave Carnie produced a pilot using footage from Big Brother along with footage from Bam Margera's CKY videos.
 Tremaine's friend, film director Spike Jonze, helped them pitch the series to various networks.
-A deal was made with MTV liked the pilot and made a deal with the entrepreneur, and the show Jackass was born.
-Knoxeville has been featured in a number of films including The Dukes of Hazzard, The Ringer, Coyote Ugly, Men in Black II, Lords of Dogtown, A Dirty Shame and Daltry Calhoun.
+A deal was made with MTV who liked the pilot and made a deal with the entrepreneur, and the show "Jackass" was born.
+The show has been greatly controversial over its content, which many perceived to be indecent, inappropriate and encouraging dangerous behavior.